WebexCC-SA/LAB-2308/docs/task3.md

 ![Nav](./assets/t3s41p4.png){ width="400" }

 !!! warning "Reason"
     When presence status on **sfbusy** is updated to **Sfbusy**, presence sync becasue idle code on WxCC is **sfbusy**.
 	Omni-channel codes created on Salesforce and in Webex Contact Center needs to match in spelling and in case.
+    Please refer to the [_Omni-Channel State Sync Configuration_](https://help.webex.com/en-us/article/dyidod/Integrate-Webex-Contact-Center-with-Salesforce-(Version-2-New)#reference-template_2cf241c7-ade1-49d6-9582-b38467cb85f4) section for the external documentation

 - Congratulations!
 You have completed the task.